d3v-t00Lz/python-template/README.md

 - `Makefile`: Many development and build tasks are automated using the `make` command.
 See the `Makefile` source code for details.
 - Boilerplate configs for popular public cloud CI services
+- Generate tab completion scripts for bash and zsh
++ Generate man pages for your CLI applications

 ## Advanced packaging
 - AppImage (one-file desktop and CLI portable executables that work on nearly